I’m a design technologist. My work sits at the intersection of product design, philosophy, and systems thinking.

-I studied Data Science at Minerva University, so I had to learn these skills on-the-fly at Deepcore, Softbank’s Applied AI subsidiary, and DeSci Labs, where I worked on tools for academic search, collaborative peer review and publishing research.
+I studied Data Science at Minerva University.
+Design was something I had to teach myself—first at Deepcore, SoftBank’s Applied AI subsidiary, then at SoftBank and DeSci Labs, where I worked on tools for academic search, collaborative peer review, and research publishing.

 Reading List